laurenlucero/catalog-viewer/README.md

 ## Features

 - Displays a list of products from a mock book catalog along with their jacket cover images, names, authors, and genres.
+Users can search products based on the name and author.

 ## Getting Started